 The Exam Committee is composed of at least two lecturers involved in the relative course, and is presided over by the course coordinator.
-In the event that one or more members of a Committee are missing on the date of an degree award exam, the Chair of the Committee may arrange for official members to be replaced with alternate members.
+In the event that one or more members of a Committee are missing on the date of a degree award exam, the President of the Committee may arrange for official members to be replaced with alternate members.
 Verification of learning can take place through educational assessments and certifying assessments.
-Educational assessments (incourse tests) are intended to establish the effectiveness of the learning and teaching processes in relation to specific contents.
-Certifying assessments (assessment exams) are aimed at assessing and quantifying the attainment of the course goals with a grade, thus certifying the student's individual level of preparation.
+Educational assessments (in-course tests) are intended to establish the effectiveness of the learning and teaching processes in relation to specific contents.
+Certifying assessments (exams for course credit) are aimed at assessing and quantifying the attainment of the course goals with a grade, thus certifying the student's individual level of preparation.